Oklahoma City Thunder’s NBA winning streak hits 10 but Detroit Pistons’ ends at 13

 Follow topic:

-MIAMI – Reigning NBA Most Valuable Player Shai Gilgeous-Alexander fought through illness to score 40 points and lead Oklahoma City to a 10th consecutive victory on Wednesday, while Detroit’s win streak was snapped at 13 games.
+MIAMI – Reigning National Basketball Association (NBA) Most Valuable Player Shai Gilgeous-Alexander fought through illness to score 40 points and lead the Oklahoma City Thunder to a 10th consecutive victory on Nov 26, while the Detroit Pistons’ 13-game winning streak was snapped.

-Gilgeous-Alexander, questionable with illness until game time, added six rebounds, six assists and three steals as the defending champion Thunder became only the fifth team in league history to start a season 18-1 or better by outlasting Minnesota 113-105.
+Gilgeous-Alexander, questionable with illness until game time, added six rebounds, six assists and three steals, as the defending champions became only the fifth team in league history to start a season 18-1 or better by outlasting the Minnesota Timberwolves 113-105 in the NBA Cup at home.

 “We’re just taking it day by day, taking the challenge by the challenge,” the star guard said.
 “Whatever it is, we find a way to come out on top and I’m impressed by this group’s ability to do so.”

-The Pistons, however, had their victory run ended at Boston, where a missed Cade Cunningham free throw in the final seconds proved pivotal in a 117-114 loss.
+The Pistons, however, had their winning run ended in Boston, where a missed Cade Cunningham free throw in the final seconds proved pivotal in a 117-114 loss to the Celtics.

-Jaylen Brown scored 33 points and grabbed 10 rebounds while Derrick White added a season-high 27 points, 25 in the second half, as Boston improved to 10-8 on the US Thanksgiving holiday eve.
+Jaylen Brown scored 33 points and grabbed 10 rebounds, while Derrick White added a season-high 27 points, 25 in the second half, as Boston improved to 10-8 on the eve of Thanksgiving in the US.

-At Oklahoma City, Minnesota’s Anthony Edwards and Gilgeous-Alexander staged a classic duel, “Ant Man” settling for 31 points in defeat.
+In Oklahoma City, Minnesota’s Anthony Edwards and Gilgeous-Alexander staged a classic duel, with Edwards settling for 31 points in defeat.

-Edwards made a three-pointer with 1:00 remaining to lift the Timberwolves within 105-104, but the Thunder’s Chet Holmgren made a three-pointer and Gilgeous-Alexander sank three free throws in the dying seconds to secure the triumph.
+Edwards made a three-pointer with 62 seconds remaining to lift the Timberwolves to within 105-104, but the Thunder’s Chet Holmgren made a three-pointer and Gilgeous-Alexander sank three free throws to break away for the win.

-“We had control of the game early but we knew they were going to fight,” Gilgeous-Alexander added.
+“We had control of the game early, but we knew they were going to fight,” Gilgeous-Alexander, 27, added.

 “It just took us making plays at both ends of the floor down the stretch, figuring out a way to come out of here with a W and we did so.”